The Norwegian labour market is short by almost 60,000 workers, an increase of more than twenty percent on the previous year.

 It might make confusing reading for those of you struggling to find a job in Norway, but the 2018 edition of the NAV company survey shows that the shortage of labour in Norwegian companies amounts to almost 60,000 people.

 That's an increase of 15,000 on the previous year.
 Despite this, the survey indicates that the Norwegian economy will continue to grow.
 In general, all counties expect employment growth during 2019.
 One in four companies expects to increase staffing in the coming year.

 One in five companies reported having had recruitment problems in the last three months.
 That's also an increase from the previous year.
 The highest proportion of companies with recruitment problems are in the Oslo region.
 Companies in the counties of Agder and Trøndelag have the least problems.

 Health and social services are the hardest hit areas.
-More than one-in-three of the enterprises within this sector have experienced problems recruiting the required competence within the last three months.
+More than one-in-three of the enterprises within this sector have experienced problems recruiting qualified healthcare workers within the last three months.